m4xshen/m4xshen.dev/content/posts/the-beauty-of-cpp-stl-algorithm-and-lambda.md

 ### Refactor Code

-The code above is intuitive, but there is a better approach: using the range-based for loop provided in C++11.
+Although the above code is intuitive, there is a better approach: using the range-based for loop provided in C++11

 ```cpp
 int EnglishClass::countFail() const {